BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/barad_dur.md

 **OPTIONS**

-- Orc Engineer Captain: 40 points
+- Orc Engineer Captain - 40 points
-- Flaming Ammunition: 15 points
+- Flaming Ammunition - 15 points
-- Additional Crew: 5 points
+- Additional Crew - 5 points
-- Engineer Captain - Orc Bow: 5 points
+- Engineer Captain - Orc [Bow] - 5 points
-- Engineer Captain - Shield: 5 points
+- Engineer Captain - [Shield] - 5 points

 **SPECIAL RULES**

 - **Accurate**

-A Mordor Siege Bow will only scatter 3" rather than 6".
+A Mordor Siege [Bow] will only scatter 3" rather than 6".

 - **Piercing Shot**

 If a shot hits a target, then they suffer one S9 hit.
-Additionally, if the target is S5 or lower, they are knocked Prone and flung D6" directly away from the Siege Bow.
+Additionally, if the target is S5 or lower, they are knocked Prone and flung D6" directly away from the Siege [Bow].
 Any model the target passes over is also knocked Prone and suffers one S6 hit.
 If the target hits impassable terrain, or a model that is S6 or higher, the target is knocked Prone and both the target and obstacle suffer one S6 hit.

 </div>